getodk/docs/docs/web-forms-intro.rst

 By default, web forms in Central are powered by `Enketo <https://enketo.org/>`_, a powerful library that was initially developed outside the ODK project and that the ODK team has contributed to.

 The ODK team is now developing `ODK Web Forms <https://github.com/getodk/web-forms?tab=readme-ov-file#odk-web-forms>`_ which will eventually replace Enketo in ODK Central.
 ODK Web Forms is designed to align with ODK Collect and provide a modern user experience.
-This page describes how to opt into trying ODK Web Forms and documents its functionality.

 To quickly try your forms in ODK Web Forms, see `the preview website <https://getodk.org/web-forms-preview/>`_.
 This page describes how to :ref:`opt a Central Form into using ODK Web Forms <web-forms-opt-in>` for all web-based functions and documents :ref:`more complex question types <web-forms-question-types>`.